-- a) Ability to manage Growth: The Federation continues to explore expansion opportunities but it is aware of the negative impact of rapid expansion should any school fail to meet expected standards.
+- a) Ability to manage growth: The Federation continues to explore expansion opportunities but it is aware of the negative impact of rapid expansion should any school fail to meet expected standards.
 This risk is being managed through the careful selection of expansion opportunities, a measured approach for implementation and strengthening of leadership capacity to manage expansion without compromising quality and standard of educational provision.
 Close oversight is provided by local Governing Bodies, Sponsors, Local Authority and the Education and Skills Funding Agency all aiming to ensure smooth delivery. - b) Governance and oversight: The Chief Executive Officer and school Principals must be provided with appropriate support and challenge across the three core areas of risk standards, safeguarding and solvency.
 The Federation aims to enshrine an appropriate governance structure involving appropriately skilled governors possessing a core understanding of the Mossbourne ethos and values plus the different skill sets necessary to provide that support and challenge.
 Governors may be reassigned across the Federation to optimise their skill sets.
 Training programmes have been and will be arranged to offer suitable training for existing governors to enhance their effectiveness.
-High quality clerking support is given by Academies to governors as well as independent access to records. - c) Key staff recruitment and retention: Success of the Federation depends upon excellent staff able to provide an environment best suited for pupils to learn.
+High quality clerking support is given to Academies and governors as well as independent access to records. - c) Key staff recruitment and retention: Success of the Federation depends upon excellent staff able to provide an environment best suited for pupils to learn.
 Recruitment must reflect the need to attract those suitably qualified to maintain and improve established standards.
 The human resource team consistently adopt rigorous employee vetting procedures, references and checks.
 Each Academy invests significantly in a performance appraisal system aiming to recognise and reward high performance.
-Regular one on one interviews and CPD programmes are put in place to promote job satisfaction and staff retention.
+Regular one on one interviews and CPD programmes are put in place to promote job satisfaction and staff retention. - d) Falling roll at primary academies: This will materially affect the Federation's financial position as funding is based on pupil numbers.
+This risk is actively monitored but currently assessed as low due to recent Ofsted ratings for both Mossbourne Parkside Academy and Mossbourne Riverside Academy. - E) Compliance and Management of estates: Directors are fully aware of their responsibilities in relation to safeguarding, compliance and ensuring that estates are well maintained.
+There is a 10-year Premises Development Plan in place to ensure that buildings continue to be safe so that teaching and learning are not interrupted.
+Also, the trust ensures that staff and pupils are kept safe through the installation of CCTV cameras and access control systems across its schools.